Search the Otago Polytechnic website

 Words matter in neurodiversity

 Neurodiversity requires inclusive, non-judgmental language.
-While many disability advocacy organisations prefer person-first language ("a person with autism," "a person with Down syndrome"), some research has found that the majority of the autistic community prefers identity-first language ("an autistic person").
-Just like with gender, we need to respect someone’s chosen identity, is best to ask directly about a person’s preferred language, and how they want to be addressed.
+While many disability advocacy organisations prefer person-first language ("a person with autism," "a person with down syndrome"), some research has found that the majority of the autistic community prefers identity-first language ("an autistic person").
+Just like with gender, we need to respect someone’s chosen identity, and it is best to ask directly about a person’s preferred language, and how they want to be addressed.
 Knowledge about neurodiversity and respectful language is also important.

 The neurodiversity view is also personal.
 Being neurodivergent can help shape identity and how people see themselves and their value in the world.
 Neurodivergent people experience, interact with, and interpret the world in unique ways.
 That can sometimes create challenges and can lead to creative problem-solving and amazing new ideas — things that benefit everyone.
 Simply put, neurodiversity is a variation of the human brain.